 RMT: Radio Media Tour - This is a series of pre-arranged live and taped interviews with radio stations, usually scheduled for anywhere from 5 to 20 minutes each.
 They are conducted with a principal spokesperson or celebrity involved with a cause or project to gain exposure.

-Each of these vehicles are designed to maximize exposure and minimize expense.
+Each of these vehicles is designed to maximize exposure and minimize expense.
 But how do they differ?

 The Key Differences